System-level simulation: Usages

 In an early stage of the development cycle, SLS can be used for dimensioning or to test different designs.

-For instance, in automotive applications, "engineers use simulation to refine the specification before building a physical test vehicle".
+For instance, in automotive applications, "engineers use simulation to refine the specification before building a physical test vehicle."

 Engineers run simulations with this system-level model to verify performance against requirements and to optimize tunable parameters.

 System-level simulation is used to test controllers connected to the simulated system instead of the real one.

 If the controller is a hardware controller like an ECU, the method is called hardware-in-the-loop.
 If the controller is run as a computer program on an ordinary PC, the method is called software-in-the-loop.
 Software-in-the-loop is faster to deploy and releases the constraint of real time imposed by the use of a hardware controller.

 SLS is used to build plant models that can be simulated fast enough to be integrated in an operator training simulator or in an MPC controller.
 Systems with a faster dynamics can also be simulated, like a vehicle in a driving simulator.

 Another example of SLS use is to couple the system-level simulation to a CFD simulation.

 The system-level model provides the boundary conditions of the fluid domain in the CFD model.

 Methods and tools

-Specific languages are used to model specification and requirement modeling, like SysML or FORM-L. They are not meant to model the system physics but tools exist that can combine specification models and multi-physics models written in hybrid system modeling languages like Modelica.
+Specific languages are used for model specification and requirement modeling, like SysML or FORM-L. These languages are not meant to model the system physics, but tools exist, written in hybrid system modelling languages like Modelica, that can combine specification models and multi-physics models.

 If a model is too complex or too large to be simulated in a reasonable time, mathematical techniques can be utilized to simplify the model.
 For instance, model order reduction gives an approximate model, which has a lower accuracy but can be computed in a shorter time.

 Reduced order models can be obtained from finite element models, and have been successfully used for system-level simulation of MEMS.

 SLS can benefit from parallel computing architectures.

 For instance, existing algorithms to generate code from high-level modeling languages can be adapted to multi-core processors like GPUs.
 Parallel co-simulation is another approach to enable numerical integration speed-ups.
 In this approach, the global system is partitioned into sub-systems.
 The subsystems are integrated independently of each other and are synchronized at discrete synchronization points.
 Data exchange between subsystems occurs only at the synchronization points.
 This results in a loose coupling between the sub-systems.

-Optimization can be used to identify unknown system parameters, i.e. to calibrate CPS model, matching the performance to actual system operation.
-In cases when exact physical equations governing the processes are unknown, approximate empirical equations can be derived, e.g. using multiple linear regression.
+Optimization can be used to identify unknown system parameters, i.e., to calibrate CPS model, matching the performance to actual system operation.
+In cases when exact physical equations governing the processes are unknown, approximate empirical equations can be derived, e.g., using multiple linear regression.